okfn/ckanext-tsbsatellites/README.rst

 GeoNetwork is installed with the Ansible script located at ``deployment/geonetwork``.
-This will install GeoNetwork 2.10.3 using PostgreSQL 9.1 as database backend.
+This will install GeoNetwork 2.10.3 using PostgreSQL 9.1 and PostGIS 1.5 as database backend.
+It has been tested on Ubuntu 12.04 64bit.

 After the installation is completed, GeoNetwork should be accessible at